adobe/leonardo/README.md

 ### API Reference
 ```
-adaptcolor(color, base, ratios, colorspace)
+generateContrastColors(colorKeys, base, ratios, colorspace)
 ```

-Parameters are destructured and need to be explicitly called, such as `color: ["#f26322"]`.
+Parameters are destructured and need to be explicitly called, such as `colorKeys: ["#f26322"]`.

-**color** *[array]* is the original color that you want to adapt to match various contrast ratios.
-This color becomes **variable**, and is represented by a linear color scale from black, to color, to white.
-Multiple values can be passed in order to clarify the path of color as it gets lighter or darker.
-Colors are automatically distributed by lightness in creating the color scale.
+**colorKeys** *[array]*: list of colors referenced to generate a lightness scale.
+Much like [key frames](https://en.wikipedia.org/wiki/Key_frame), key colors are single points by which additional colors will be interpolated between.

-**base** *string* references the color value that the color is to be generated from.
+**base** *string*: references the color value that the color is to be generated from.

-**ratios** *[array]* is list of numbers to be used as target contrast ratios.
+**ratios** *[array]*: list of numbers to be used as target contrast ratios.

-**colorspace** *string* is the colorspace in which the variable color's scale will be interpolated within.
+**colorspace** *string*: the colorspace in which the key colors will be interpolated within.
 Below are the available options:

 - [Lch](https://en.wikipedia.org/wiki/HCL_color_space)
 - [Lab](https://en.wikipedia.org/wiki/CIELAB_color_space)